esp-rs/esp-wifi-sys/esp-wifi/README.md

 ## USB-SERIAL-JTAG

-When using USB-SERIAL-JTAG you have to activate the feature `phy-enable-usb`.
+When using USB-SERIAL-JTAG (for example by selecting `jtag-serial` in [`esp-println`](https://crates.io/crates/esp-println)) you have to activate the feature `phy-enable-usb`.

-Don't use this feature if your are _not_ using USB-SERIAL-JTAG since it might reduce WiFi performance.
+Don't use this feature if your are _not_ using USB-SERIAL-JTAG as it might reduce WiFi performance.

 ## Features